acui34/beautiful-jekyll/aboutme.md

 title: About me
 ---

+[Congrats!
+You caught Aiqi still working on this page!
+Good stuffs coming soon : D]

 My name is Aiqi Cui ("EYE-chee TSOO-i") and my friends usually call me Chelsea.
 I have the following qualities:

 - I rock a great mustache